Jersey City Water Quality at a Glance

 Water Sources and Treatment

-• Boonton Reservoir: Primary source providing the majority of Jersey City’s water supply, located in Morris County with excellent source water quality protection measures.
+• Boonton Reservoir: Primary source providing the majority of Jersey City’s water supply, located in Morris County with source water quality protection measures.

 • Split Rock Reservoir: Secondary source in Rockaway Township providing system redundancy and additional supply security during peak demand or emergency situations.